puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings.md

    puppet strings generate --format markdown --out docs/INFO.md
    ```

-Strings creates a `REFERENCE.md` file in the main directory of the module.
-View this file by opening it in your text editor.
+View the Markdown file by opening it in any text editor.

 {:.task}
 ### Generate documentation in JSON

-Strings can generate a JSON file or print JSON to stdout.
-This can be useful for handling or displaying the data with your own custom applications.
+To generate reference documentation as JSON output to a file or to stdout, specify the `json` format when you run Strings.
+JSON output is useful for handling the data with custom applications.

 By default, Strings prints JSON output to stdout.